Opening Date

 Join Us

-If you would like to join Shangri-La Hotel, Paris' "Embrace" programme with "Sport Sans Frontières" and be part of this exciting project, please contact:
+If you would like to join Shangri-La Hotel, Paris' Embrace programme to work with Play International, please contact:

 Director of Communications